COVID-19: Proving the Case for Digital Transformation

 While some businesses can never be entirely digitized, those that can (or have quickly figured out how) to provide products and services through digital channels have fared better.
 Digital pioneers like Amazon and Facebook are seeing enormous surges in demand, and restaurants that have been able to support food orders or even grocery items through the Web are far more likely to survive than those who have not.

 Walmart has certainly benefited from the fact that their grocery sales allow their physical stores to stay open while many other brick-and-mortar retailers were forced to shutter.
-However, the retailer’s investment in digital technology to manage inventory, warehousing, and logistics are clearly key enablers to help cope with the fantastic up-tick in demand.
+However, the retailer’s investment in to manage inventory, warehousing, and logistics are clearly key enablers to help cope with the fantastic up-tick in demand.

 Even those businesses who already have a successful digital engagement strategy often have another digitally-related challenge: to scale fast enough.
 As people migrate their meetings and other forms of social engagement online, those conferencing and collaboration services that are able to scale with the huge surge in volume are the ones that are succeeding.